 - 8 ounces white or portobello mushrooms, sliced

-- 2 tablespoons vegan buttery spread (such as Earth Balance)
+- 2 tbsp vegan buttery spread (such as Earth Balance)

 - 1 1/2 cups frozen peas, thawed